-Prioritizing Social Media Management for B2B
+Prioritizing Social Media for B2B

 Are you struggling with balancing all your social media platforms?
 Are you finding that there is just too much work to be done and not enough hours in a day?
 The last thing your business should do is give up and stop managing your social accounts.
-It would help if you made it a priority to better manage your social media accounts for B2B.
+It would help if you made it a priority to manage your social media accounts for B2B better.
 These five steps will help you manage your social media B2B marketing strategy.

 Step 1: Create SMART Social Media Goals